shamimbdpro/unlimited-theme-addons/readme.txt

 5. On the other way you can Activate the plugin through the ‘Plugins Menu’ screen in WordPress

 == Features==
 - [**WooCommerce Product Grid**](https://www.codepopular.com/unlimited-theme-addons/woocommerce-product-grid/) - Showcase your WooCommerce product as grid style. make different types of product grid with elementor plugin for your website.
 The elementor product will be mobile responsive.
 It will be helpful for your customer to get a quick add to cart for your store product.
-The unlimited theme addons comes with multiple options to manage the product grid into your wordpress website.
+The unlimited theme addons come with multiple options to manage the product grid into your wordpress website.

 - [**WooCommerce Product List**](https://www.codepopular.com/unlimited-theme-addons/woocommerce-product-list/) - Showcase Woocommerce Product as list style with different styles.
 Our plugin provides the opportunity to make a product list with elementor for your woocommerce store.
 You aren't required to have programming knowledge to make a product list for your WordPress website.

 - [**WooCommerce Product Search**](https://www.codepopular.com/unlimited-theme-addons/woocommerce-product-search/) - Make Woocommerce product search with category in elementor addons.
 If you are looking to search your woocommerce product with elementor addons plugin then we can help you with that to make it easy.
 Our plugin has a widget to set product search options. you can set the elementor search addons with product category. it will help to find out the products for your customer.
-- [**Title**](https://www.codepopular.com/unlimited-theme-addons/elementor-title/) - Make section title, blok title, premium section title.
-No skill required to do this thing. just make different type of product title with unlimited theme addons plugins.
+- [**Title**](https://www.codepopular.com/unlimited-theme-addons/elementor-title/) - Make section title, block title, premium section title.
+No skill required to do this thing. just make different types of product title with unlimited theme addons plugins.

-- [**Video**](https://www.codepopular.com/unlimited-theme-addons/elementor-video/) - Make popup videos with elementor in different type of layouts.
+- [**Video**](https://www.codepopular.com/unlimited-theme-addons/elementor-video/) - Make popup videos with elementor in different types of layouts.

 - [**Button**](https://www.codepopular.com/unlimited-theme-addons/elementor-button/) - You can make quick buttons with responsive style.
-You can make also video popup by set the URL to button.
+You can also make a video popup by set the URL to button.

 - [**Testimonial**](https://www.codepopular.com/unlimited-theme-addons/elementor-testimonial) - Easily able to make elementor testimonials with unlimited theme addons.

 - [**Team**](https://www.codepopular.com/unlimited-theme-addons/elementor-team) - Make your team member style with elementor.
 You can make almost 10+ different types of design.
 Choose your team style according to your needs.
-There has largest option to customize the team each components.
+There has largest option to customize the team's components.

 - [**Pricing**](https://www.codepopular.com/unlimited-theme-addons/elementor-pricing) - Make a beautify pricing table with theme addons plugin.
-It is super easy to make a pricing table for your website . just make modern, creative, outstanding pricing table with elementor.
+It is super easy to make a pricing table for your website . just make a modern, creative, outstanding pricing table with elementor.

 - [**Infobox**](https://www.codepopular.com/unlimited-theme-addons/elementor-infobox) - Make elementor infobox with 10+ style.
 Create infobox design with beautiful icon creative layout. just build up a modern infobox design for your WordPress site.